 What does a carer do?
 A carer is someone of any age who provides unpaid support to family or friends who could not manage without this help.
 This could be caring for a relative, partner or friend who is ill, frail, disabled or has mental health or substance misuse problems.

 Many carers live with the person they care for, but many look after someone who lives independently or in hospital, in supported accommodation, or in a care home.
 Over 3 in 5 people in the UK will become carers at some point in their lives.

 What help is available to carers?

-If you would like to speak to someone informally at the surgery, please talk with our Carers Champion: Sally, by contacting reception and they will be pleased to help you.
+If you would like to speak to someone informally at the surgery, please talk with our Carers Champion: Sally, by contacting reception and she will be pleased to help you.